Benzodiazepines Detox, Withdrawal, and Treatment

 Benzo detox must be taken seriously.
 In order to stay safe during detox from benzos, professional medical care is highly advised.
 As the symptoms of withdrawal can potentially be fatal, it’s imperative that you come off benzodiazepines the right way.
 Wanting to rid your body of drugs like Xanax®, Valium®, or Klonopin® is a wonderful intention, but it’s not worth the risk to attempt the process by yourself at home.

 Here at Changing Tides, we have years of experience working with those going through the withdrawal process.
 We will make sure you are provided with the best care in your detox process, starting you off with a strong and healthy foundation for a lasting recovery.
 If you wish to get off your benzodiazepines, why not start by detoxing the right way?
 Don’t try to detox at home, or do some do-it-yourself method.
 Benzo detox can be lethal, and it is not something to be taken lightly.
+We provide a medical detox that also incorporates a holistic approach so that every part of you will be taken care of.

 If you or a loved one is struggling with benzodiazepine dependence or abuse, give us a call today for help!
 We are standing by and ready to take your call.